 Articles should normally be of 8-15,000 words.
 However, shorter and longer work can be considered if the length is appropriate and justified.

-All papers are double-blind peer-reviewed by at least two external referees.
+Papers are first reviewed at desk and, if pre-accepted, are sent out to double-blind peer-review by at least two external referees.

 Sortuz (ISSN 1988-0847) seeks to create a virtual, but real space, that strengthens the emerging community around the relations between law and society through the publication of quality research.
 Indeed, the community of scholars that year by year meet, discuss and grow in IISL facilities may find in this journal an additional chance to share and discuss, their knowledge and findings.
 However, Sortuz is also meant as a place of meeting to widen the reach of the Oñati community to those who do not have a previous involvement with the IISL, remaining committed as well with the wide and inclusive perspective of socio-legal studies promoted by the IISL.

 Sortuz is owned and published by the Oñati International Institute for the Sociology of Law Foundation.